geoffyli/agent-assisted-learning-kit/src/commands/learning-init.md

   * Session name and location in `learn/` directory
   * Confirmation that specification is complete and ready
   * Brief summary of learning goals and scope
-- **DO NOT** proceed to planning, structure creation, or any other phases
+- **DO NOT** proceed to planning, plan creation, or any other phases
 - **DO NOT** automatically run next learning commands
-- Wait for explicit user instruction to proceed to structure phase
+- Wait for explicit user instruction to proceed to plan phase

 **3.2.
 Next Steps Guidance**
 - Explain that the specification phase is complete
-- Tell user they can now proceed to the structure phase when ready
+- Tell user they can now proceed to the plan phase when ready
 - Mention they can review and modify the generated specifications if needed

 ---